What are membership qualifications?

 The KFTCU Board of Directors has established a deposit limit of $10,000 per dividend period.

-The current Board of Directors consists of: Ruth Alexander, Jeff Anderson, Zeola Bellephant, John Bottorff, Jennifer Conn, Randall Degenhart, Patricia Geel, Maria Glasgow, Oachia Irvin, Marion Jackson, Jr. and Matthew Rusek.
+The current Board of Directors consists of: Ruth Alexander, Jeff Anderson, Zeola Bellephant, Jennifer Conn, Randall Degenhart, Patricia Geel, Maria Glasgow, Oachia Irvin, Marion Jackson, Jr., Matthew Rusek and Penny Sylvester.

 Credit unions are not for profit.
 Credit union members share ownership of their credit union and have democratic control.
 They elect from their membership a volunteer Board of Directors, which appoints the Supervisory Committee that also serves without pay.
 All credit unions have a limited field of membership, meaning its members share something in common, such as where they work or live.